rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Aligned configured and dynamic subscription data models:
  - Both are configured by name.
- - Made "purpose" field common (limited to 1k max characters, previously unrestricted), i.e., now available for dynamic subscriptions.
+ - Made "purpose" field common and renamed to "description" (limited to 1k max characters, previously unrestricted), i.e., now available for dynamic subscriptions.